LL-Pengfei/CS1010-AY1819S1-Personal/docs/unix.md

 hello_world.java
 ```

-!!! tip "Use TAB for name Completion"
+!!! tip "Use TAB for Name Completion"
     If you have a very long file name, you may use UNIX's filename completion feature to reduce typing.
 For instance, you may type:
     ```
     ooiwt@pe111:~/tut01$ mv h